nanoTeran/Cleaning_Data/README.txt

-These codes are part of previous cleaning data work that i've done.
+These codes are part of previous cleaning data work that i've done in the asset management topics.

 Topics:
 - Extract information